firepear/petrel/README.rst

 programs.
 With it you can define APIs/RPCs of arbitrary complexity, using any data format you like.
 Here are some key features:

+* Optimized for programmer ease-of-use, but has been proven decently performant in real-world datacenter use.

+* Supports command-line style requests (automatic tokenization), or blob style request handling (raw payload passed through to your code).

 * Works over Unix domain sockets or TCP.

-* Optimized for programmer ease-of-use, but has been proven decently performant in real-world use.

 * Security-conscious design: